Maintenance Maintenance — Can You Swim During Your Period? Pool Safety & Hygiene Guide

 Shock Treatment Benefits

 Regular shocking with liquid chlorine (sodium hypochlorite) oxidizes organic contaminants.
-For routine maintenance, add chlorine as needed to maintain proper FC levels based on testing results, or shock with 1 gallon of liquid chlorine per 10,000 gallons when addressing water quality issues.
+For routine maintenance, add chlorine as needed to maintain proper FC levels based on testing results, or shock to the level for your CYA when addressing water quality issues.
 This ensures any organic matter is quickly broken down.

 Physical Considerations While Swimming